FranceyGuerin/jumpstart/README.md

 ## Feedback welcome!
 - Any suggestions?
 - Which set should I do next?
 - Have you had any trouble?
-What happenned?
+What happened?

 ## Repository Layout
 - Each directory contains the files for each jumpstart expansion.